Hospice Care Services in Greenville

 Home care and inpatient hospice care

-Even though most hospice care is provided in the patient's home, there are conditions in which admission to a hospital, an extended-care facility, or an inpatient hospice center may be required.
+Even though most hospice care is provided in the patient's home, there are conditions where admission to a hospital, an extended-care facility, or an inpatient hospice center may be required.
 Your home hospice team can make arrangements for you to receive care in a hospital setting, and they will continue to be involved in your and your family's care.
 When you and your family feel ready, you can resume receiving care in your home.

-Is hospice care as good as treatment?
+Is this care as good as treatment?

 When first told they have cancer, most people hope for a cure.
 The care at a hospice is different.
 When a prescription is impossible, the goal is to make you feel better.
-When harsh treatments are stopped and symptoms are treated more aggressively, this can make people feel much better.
+When harsh treatments are stopped, and symptoms are treated more aggressively, this can make people feel much better.
 When hospice care starts sooner, most people feel better and can live longer.
 People can reach their goals with the help of hospice care, like spending less time at the doctor's office and more time with their loved ones.

-Just like national standards for hospitals, doctors, and nurses, there are also national standards for hospice care.
+Like national standards for hospitals, doctors, and nurses, there are also national standards for hospice care.
 You can choose hospice care that lives up to high standards.

 Here at From the Heart Home Care, LLC, we have designed a system where: